 Come on Baby, Light my Fallas

 Spain loves to party, particularly at fiesta time.
 It holds a number of weird festivals, from bull-running in the streets to tomato fights.
-One of the wackiest is the wonderful fallas fiesta held every March in the Valencia region.
+One of the wackiest is the wonderful fallas in Valencia region, held every March.

 All year, artisans create massive papier-maché statues, often poking fun at politicians, sports stars or famous musicians.
-Rolling Stone Mick Jagger starred in one a few years back.
+Mick Jagger of the Rolling Stones starred in one a few years back.
 Imagine those impressive lips, even more exaggerated, on top of a statue about 20 metres high.

 Valencia holds the biggest and best fallas fiesta but it is very crowded, very noisy and difficult to get a hotel room.
 Luckily, there are related events in the Alicante province, particularly in Denia and Benidorm, which hold their own smaller versions.
 You can enjoy the fun at a fraction of the cost.
 You can also take a day trip to Valencia to see their fiesta if you wish.